vrnetlab/vrnetlab/openwrt/README.md

 Building the docker image
 -------------------------
-Download an image from openwrt.org https://downloads.openwrt.org/chaos_calmer/15.05.1/x86/kvm_guest/ .
-Gunzip the file and run `make docker-image`.
+Run `make download` to automatically download images from the public OpenWRT image repository at https://downloads.openwrt.org.
+The download script will get everything that has a two-digit major version, e.g. 12.09, 14.07, 15.05 etc.

+You can also download images manually by navigating to https://downloads.openwrt.org/ and grabbing the file.
+You have to gunzip it.

+Whichever way you get the images, once you have them, run `make docker-image` to build the docker images.
+The resulting image is called `vr-openwrt`.
+You can tag it with something else if you want, like `my-repo.example.com/vr-openwrt` and then push it to your repo.
+The tag is the same as the version of the OpenWRT image, so if you have openwrt-15.05-x86-kvm_guest-combined-ext4.img your final docker image will be called vr-openwrt:15.05.

 As per OpenWRT defaults, `br-lan`(`eth0`) is the LAN interface and `eth1` the WAN interface.

 Tested booting and responding to SSH:
 * openwrt-15.05-x86-kvm_guest-combined-ext4.img   MD5:3d9b51a7e0cd728137318989a9fd35fb